Helveg/deschepper-etal-2022-source/README.md

-# deschepper-etal-2020
+# Reconstruction and simulation of an entire column of the cerebellar cortex

-Documents in preparation of the very first paper De Schepper et al. 2020
+Required steps to reproduce De Schepper et al. 2022

-Hi Claudia >:) Yes yes, a repo for the paper ;)

 ## Usage